 CBA250 Cellular Broadband Adapter Is a Fool Proof Way to Administer Industrial Scales Over Long Distances

 C.T.P.Z.
 Application Innovations provides custom software solutions for large industrial scales.
-These industrial scales are used to weigh railroad cars, trucks, grain, coal, materials moving on conveyors, etc. The founder of C.T.P.Z.
+These industrial scales are used to weigh railroad cars, trucks, grain, coal, and other materials moving on conveyors, etc. The founder of C.T.P.Z.
 Application Innovations, Stephan Horlak, often partners with distributors like Dean Smith of D&G Scale to cooperatively develop custom solutions that allow industrial scale owners to extract custom data and reports, based on that owner’s individual needs and requirements.
 Typically, these custom solutions are deployed on different models of Mettler-Toledo industrial scales.
 Mettler-Toledo scales have Ethernet ports that allow access to the scale’s software system.
 Using a laptop, Stephan, can upload his custom applications (which use an API provided by Mettler-Toledo), deliver patches/fixes and add functionality as a customer’s needs evolve.

 Industrial scales are deployed all over the country, far from the company’s main Ohio location.
 Traveling to a site each time it needs an update or upgrade is expensive and time-consuming.
 Further, many of the locations that use these scales—for example, gravel pits, coal mines, power plants, train yards, etc.—are located far from urban areas, so getting a local area technician to the site can require hours of travel.